MauCastillon/Data-Science-Ecosystem/README.md

-In this notebook, Data Science Tools and Ecosystem are summarized with the objectives:
+In this notebook, Data Science Tools and Ecosystem are summarized with the following objectives:

 1. List popular languages for Data Science
 2. List commonly used libraries for Data Science